flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 The Neo Geo is exceptional in the sense it was designed for two markets at the same time: the arcade and the home.
 Consequently, SNK produced a single architecture which was sold in the form of **two variants**, each catering to a particular market:

 - The **Multi Video System** or 'MVS' is the form tailored for arcade centres.
 Its I/O follows the 'JAMMA' specification (with some deviations [@general-jamma]), facilitating integration with arcade cabinets.
 Alongside, its specialised motherboard provides extra circuitry for handling coin-based payments.
-Be as it may, throughout its lifetime, SNK ended up shipping tons of revisions, some of which could accommodate up to six game cartridges at once [@general-mvs_boards].
+Be that as it may, throughout its lifetime, SNK ended up shipping tons of revisions, some of which could accommodate up to six game cartridges at once [@general-mvs_boards].
 - The **Advanced Entertainment System** or 'AES' is the simplified design for homes.
 While smaller and with reduced I/O, it doesn't compromise its fundamental capabilities.

 I suppose I should also mention the **Neo Geo CD**, which is the successor to the AES variant and embraced the CD-ROM for game distribution.
 Just like its previous forms, there were multiple revisions of this model.